polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

 Notice, the *[_filter]* above, restricts the filetypes to image types of either .png, .jpeg, .jpg or .gif.
-If you try to drag and drop files of types not supported by the above uploader unto its surface, it will refuse to upload them, and show a "red warning" CSS class to the user.
+If you try to drag and drop files of types not supported by the above uploader unto its surface, it will refuse to upload them, and show a "red error" CSS class to the user.

 Notice also, that from a semantic point of view, if you use the _"uploader-full-screen"_ class, it is probably better if you append the uploader widget directly into the _"cnt"_ parent container.